Kirankumarpanigrahi/iNotebook-Backend/README.md

 # iNotebook-Backend
-This is th backend api for iNotebook react project app.
+This is the backend api for iNotebook react project app.